 About the Author

 Carrie Zeidman is a digital artist and photographer whose passions are photography, art, travel, and history, all of which are found in Ghosts.
-She is a tenth generation Californian and a fourteenth generation American.
+Her family history in the United States stretches back to the late 14th century when her Spanish ancestors arrived in what is now New Mexico, Since then, her ancestors have been involved in every major conflict and have had a part in building our country into what it is today.
 Many years of researching her extensive family history, traveling to historic battle grounds, and creating her unique art all come together in her first book.

 Her paintings start with a mood, an emotion, or a memory of some kind.
 Using color and figure, she finds a way to transfer that mood, emotion, or memory onto the two-dimensional surface of the painting.
 When finished, a successful piece is able to evoke the original feeling in the viewer.

 Carrie has won several awards for her work, including being named Cupertino Distinguished Artist of the Year in 2013.
 Her work has been represented in galleries, and her painting Freedom Rises in the East is in the permanent collection of the Mauermuseum at Checkpoint Charlie in Berlin, Germany.
-She lives in Cupertino, California with her husband Bob, who is also an author of several books.
-She lives on a mountain top that affords her a different breathtaking view of the sunrise over the Santa Clara Valley every morning, providing endless artistic inspiration.
+In 2019 she moved from California to Las Vegas, Nevada with her husband Bob, who is also an author of several books.
+She finds inspiration for her work in many places, from the natural beauty of the Nevada desert to the man-made beauty of the lights of the Las Vegas strip.

 |Publication Date||December 1, 2015|